 Deferred income taxes reflect the impact of temporary differences between tax base of assets and liabilities and their carrying amounts.
-Deferred tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the reporting date
+Deferred tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the reporting date.

 Deferred tax liabilities are recognized for all taxable temporary differences, except deferred tax liability arising from initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and, affects neither accounting nor taxable profit/ loss at the time of transaction.
-Deferred tax assets are recognized for all deductible temporary differences, the carry forward of unused tax credits and any unused tax losses, except deferred tax assets arising from initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and, affects neither accounting nor taxable profit/ loss at the time of transaction.
+Deferred tax assets are recognized for all deductible temporary differences, the carry forward of unused tax credits and any unused tax losses, except deferred tax assets arising from initial recognition of goodwill or an asset or liability in a transaction that is not a business combination and, affects neither accounting nor taxable profit/ loss at the time of transaction that is not a business combination and, affects neither accounting nor taxable profit/ loss at the time of transaction that is not a business combination and, affects neither accounting nor taxable profit/ loss at the time of transaction.
 Deferred tax assets are recognized only to the extent that sufficient future taxable income will be available against which such deferred tax assets can be realized.